MostlyEmre/Sylvester/README.md

 - Hide "Who to Follow" Window
 - Hide the Number of Followers
 - Hide Social Context Features
-  - "Britney Spears Retweeted"
+  - "Britney Spears retweeted"
-  - "No Doubt Liked"
+  - "No Doubt liked"
-  - "Backstreet Boys, Savage Garden and more follows"
+  - "Backstreet Boys, Savage Garden and more follow"

 ## TODO